The frequently asked questions are organized into five categories. Please browse them to get the information you are looking for.

 A. No. Students are expected to attend the program on a full-time basis.
 Students typically register for 12-14 credit hours per semester.

-A. Students with undergraduate degrees in speech and hearing sciences typically take two years to complete the Master's degree program.
+A. Students with undergraduate degrees in speech and hearing sciences typically take two years to complete the masterís degree program.
+The same is true for students without undergraduate degrees in the field (this does not include the prerequisite course requirements; see Prerequisites for more information).

 Q. What is the Test of English as a Foreign Language(TOEFL) requirement for the clinical Master’s degree program in Speech-Language Pathology?